Endg4meZer0/playerctl-lyrics/README.md

 # playerctl-lyrics
-Uses `playerctl metadata` output to get song data and makes a GET request to https://lrclib.net/ to get the song's synced lyrics.
+Uses `playerctl metadata` output to get song data and makes a GET request to https://lrclib.net/ to get the song's synced lyrics (if there are).
 These lyrics are then printed to stdout in sync with `playerctl position`.

 This small thingie is primarily designed for bars like [waybar](https://github.com/Alexays/Waybar).